Uranium market

 Demand side drivers

-+ Long-term growth in global energy demand
++ Long-term growth in global electricity demand

 + Strong growth forecast for nuclear in the large developing economies in Asia